developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxUIManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 So this tutorial will focus on configuring Clipboard of your Symbol Android device using [UI Manager](../../mx/uimgr) feature of Mx.

-So now we will create a tutorial and configure the Clipboard (Enable/Disable and clear Clipboard) of your Symbol Android device using Mx [UI Manager](../../mx/uimgr) feature.
+So now we will create a tutorial and configure the Clipboard (Enable/Disable and clear Clipboard) of your Symbol Android device using MX [UI Manager](../../mx/uimgr) feature.

 ## Creating The Project